The Three Gables - Part One

 I never even met Michael Gambon, but it hurt when he died.

+Wait, what?
 Michael Gambon is dead?
+Uh, yes.

 When did this happen?
+Last year.

 What?

 Great.
+Great.

-That's all I bloody need.
+That's that's all I claudie need.

-She meant something to you.
+she meant something to you.

 That's all that matters.